liferay/liferay-docs/developer/reference/articles/tooling/dev-studio/09-maven-in-dev-studio.markdown

 3. Click *Next*, review the install details, accept the term and license agreements, and select *Finish*.

-Both Maven and Eclipse have their own standard build project lifecycles that are independent from each other.
-For both to work together and run seamlessly within Dev Studio, a lifecycle mapping is required to link both lifecycles into one combined lifecycle.
-Normally, this would have to be done manually by the user.
+| **Note:** Both Maven and Eclipse have their own standard build project
+| lifecycles that are independent from each other.
+For both to work together and
+| run seamlessly within Dev Studio, a lifecycle mapping is required to link both
+| lifecycles into one combined lifecycle.
+Normally, this would have to be done
-Fortunately, the m2e-liferay plugin combines the lifecycle metadata mapping and Eclipse build lifecycles, to provide a seamless user experience.
-The lifecycle mappings for your project can be viewed by right-clicking your project and selecting *Properties* &rarr; *Maven* &rarr; *Lifecycle Mapping*.
+| manually by the user.
+Fortunately, the m2e-liferay plugin combines the
+| lifecycle metadata mapping and Eclipse build lifecycles, to provide a seamless
+| user experience.
+The lifecycle mappings for your project can be viewed by
+| right-clicking your project and selecting *Properties* &rarr; *Maven* &rarr;
+| *Lifecycle Mapping*.

 Awesome!
 Your Dev Studio is ready to develop Maven projects for @product@!

-You'll learn about creating Maven projects in Dev Studio next.
+You'll learn about importing Maven projects in Dev Studio next.

 ## Importing Maven Projects

-To import a pre-existing Maven project into Dev Studio, follow the steps outlined below:
+To import a pre-existing, non-Liferay Maven project into Dev Studio, follow the steps outlined below:

 1. Navigate to *File* &rarr; *Import* &rarr; *Maven* &rarr; *Existing Maven Projects* and click *Next*.